Crawfish Armor

 New York, New York

 Anina Major is a visual artist from the Bahamas.
-Her decision to establish a home contrary to the location in which she was born and raised motivates her to investigate the relationship between self and place as a site of negotiation.
-By utilizing the vernacular of craft to reclaim experiences and relocate displaced objects, her practice exists at the intersection of nostalgia and identity.
-She holds an MFA from Rhode Island School of Design and is the recipient of numerous awards and residencies, including the Socrates Sculpture Park Fellowship, and has served as a mentor for the Saint Heron Ceramics Residency Program.
-Her work has been exhibited in The Bahamas, across the United States, and in Europe, and is featured in permanent collections that include the National Gallery of The Bahamas; the Museum of Fine Arts, Boston; Los Angeles County Museum of Art; Rhode Island School of Design Museum; and the National Museum of African American History and Culture.
+Her decision to establish a home contrary to the place where she was born and raised motivates her to investigate the relationship between self and place as a site of negotiation.
+By using the vernacular language of craft to reclaim experiences and relocate displaced objects, her practice is situated at the intersection of nostalgia and identity.
+She holds an MFA from the Rhode Island School of Design and has received numerous awards and residencies, including the Socrates Sculpture Park Fellowship, and has been a mentor for the Saint Heron Ceramic Residency Program.
+Her work has been exhibited in the Bahamas, the United States and Europe, and is in permanent collections at the National Gallery of the Bahamas, the Museum of Fine Arts, Boston, the Los Angeles County Museum of Art, the Rhode Island School of Design Museum and the National Museum of African American History and Culture.

 Joan Mitchell Fellowship, 2023

-I started researching a form of weaving called 'plaiting' in The Bahamas as an exercise to understand my own personal genealogy.
-Every year I witness the few straw objects left by my grandmother deteriorate.
-My process of making ceramic sculptures inspired by plait weaving reconnects me with aspects of my heritage.
+I began researching a form of weaving called "braiding" in the Bahamas as an exercise in understanding my own personal genealogy.
+Each year I witness the deterioration of the few straw objects left to me by my grandmother.
+My process of making ceramic sculptures inspired by braid weaving reconnects me with aspects of my heritage.
 Working through the ceramic process provides a beautiful metaphor for feelings of loss and gain.”